hanslhansl/ode-string-solver/README.md

 # ode-string-solver

-String-based ODE/BVP parsing on top of SymPy + SciPy.
+String-based ODE/BVP parsing and solving on top of SymPy + SciPy.

 ## Install from Git